Francesco149/sharenix/README.md

 ```xfce4-screenshooter -r -o "sharenix -n"``` for regions and
 ```xfce4-screenshooter -w -o "sharenix -n"``` for windows.

-As a more generic solution, I have written two glue scripts I have included that query xfce4-screenshooter, gnome-screenshot and scrot and automatically pass the result to sharenix for uploading.
+As a more generic solution, I have written two glue scripts that query xfce4-screenshooter, gnome-screenshot and scrot and automatically pass the result to sharenix for uploading.